MarieV-ENC/VIELMAS_Marie_TEI_XML_project/Assigment 1/Reflection_notes1.md

 - a title banner containing various publication information (title, date, year, issue number, place of publication, etc.)
 - the body of the text structured into several columns, each column divided into several articles with a title and an author.</p>

 <p>One of the difficulties in encoding this type of document is the plurality of locations for textual information fields.
-Articles in particular can continue across several columns.</p>
+Articles in particular can continue across several columns.
+In this case we use in the DTD file the <\overlap> and <\columnattachment></p>

 <p>XML can be useful for structuring and organising textual data in the form of tags that differentiate several sections:
 - a header section, composed of several elements such as presstitle, date, pressnumber, etc., referring to the elements included in the title banner,